godmar02/dw-react/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run deploy`

+Builds and then subsequently deploys to a 'gh-pages' branch of the targeted git repo

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**